AdobeDocs/campaign-classic.en/help/migration/using/before-starting-migration.md

 >[!IMPORTANT]
 >
 >The **internal** password must be identical for all the tracking servers.
-For more information, refer to the [Internal identifier](../../installation/using/campaign-server-configuration.md#internal-identifier) and [About permissions](../../platform/using/access-management.md#about-permissions) sections.
+For more information, refer to the [Internal identifier](../../installation/using/campaign-server-configuration.md#internal-identifier) and [Permissions](../../platform/using/access-management.md) sections.